gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 <a id="fr-db-01"></a>**FR-DB-01** The local database shall hold, per user: badge/card id, stable
 `user_id`, display name, `active` flag, permission level and a list of zero or more faceprints, persisted as a local JSON store and written atomically (temp file + rename) so a power cut cannot leave a truncated file.
+No in-place schema migration is required: a cache file in an older schema shall simply be discarded at startup and repopulated by the next successful sync — the server is the master copy of every record.

 <a id="fr-db-02"></a>**FR-DB-02** The database shall be the **single authority for authorisation**:
 the server sends only the users relevant to this device's door, therefore